 We has served our community for 90 years and we remain committed and prepared to safely care for our families during the novel coronavirus (COVID-19) pandemic.
 During this time of uncertainty we remain available by phone 24/7, and our experienced, caring staff will continue assisting families during this critical time.

-While the state mask mandate has been lifted, we will continue to follow CDC guidelines in requiring a face mask at all times and continue to practice social distancing to protect your family and our staff.
+We continue to follow CDC guidelines whenever possible, in requiring a face mask at all times and practicing social distancing to protect your family and our staff.

 - We continue to allow families to have water and limited snacks such as cookies, granola bars and sweet bread